gohugoio/hugoDocs/content/en/about/security-model/index.md

 Hugo is built as a static binary using [Go Modules](https://github.com/golang/go/wiki/Modules) to manage its dependencies.
 Go Modules have several safeguards, one of them being the `go.sum` file.
 This is a database of the expected cryptographic checksums of all of your dependencies, including transitive dependencies.

-[Hugo Modules](/hugo-modules/) are built on top of the functionality of Go Modules, and a Hugo project using Hugo Modules will have a `go.sum` file.
+[Hugo Modules](/hugo-modules/) is a feature built on top of the functionality of Go Modules.
+Like Go Modules, a Hugo project using Hugo Modules will have a `go.sum` file.
 We recommend that you commit this file to your version control system.
 The Hugo build will fail if there is a checksum mismatch, which would be an indication of [dependency tampering](https://julienrenaux.fr/2019/12/20/github-actions-security-risk/).

 ## Web Application Security